FabioFlorey/Generic-Python-Template/docs/SUPPORT.md

 ## Issue Tracker

 If you have found a bug or have a feature request, please open an issue in our issue tracker.
-You can find the issue tracker at [here][ISSUE].
+You can find the issue tracker [here][ISSUE TRACKER].

 ## Contact Us